What is Facebook Marketplace?

 20 mins

-• Search for items to buy
+• Search for items to buy: Find specific items or browse what's available nearby.

 Build a ü free personalised ¥ learning plan to see our course recommendations î for you